HarshilPahuja/MedClick/readme.md

-if you forget to eat your meds on time, you can use this FCM firebase integration for notification system
+if you forget to eat your meds on time, you can use this <br>
+FCM firebase integration for notification system.<br>
+yet to host it, wait for exams to get over🙏